 Many autistic and learning disabled people become distressed and anxious when talking about issues related to housing.
-Consider planning for shorter or longer meetings, the need for more breaks whilst discussing things, offering to open window or have a glass of water or other measures that may reduce stress.
+Consider planning for shorter or longer meetings, the need for more breaks whilst

 Prepare the tenant for changes, mandatory inspections or safety tests with as much warning as possible.